fsmk/CS-VTU-Lab-Manual/VTU/Sem1_Sem2/CPP_Lab/04Horner/04Horner.md

 ##Aim:
-###Design, develop and execute a program in C to evaluate the given polynomial    f(x) = a4x4 + a3x3 + a2x2+ a1x + a0   for given value of x and the coefficients using Horner’s method.
+###Design, develop and execute a program in C to evaluate the given polynomial    f(x) = a4x4 + a3x3 + a2x2+ a1x + a0   for given value of x and the coefficients using Horner's method.

 ##Summary:
 >Horner's method of polynomial evaluation is described below